cloudmesh-community/book/chapters/msg/graphql.md

 sentence seems incomplete. such as Examples available at I will fix that pariculare example, but can you fix the other sentences ...

+:o: you switch examples, between car and employee, i suggest to make examples consistent :o: why not use the example computer and you do ip adresses, and OS, and things like that relating it to cloud.

 ## Introduction

 GraphQL is data query language developed by Facebook.